 In this section please address program performance and demonstrated effectiveness.
-Look at the data for your program as a whole as well as for individual sites.
+Look at the data for individual sites, as well as for your program as a whole.

-1. What approaches does your organization use to improve performance?
+1. What approaches does your organization currently use to improve performance, and how does your organization share promising practices among your program sites?

-The program year started with big plans to increase the posting-testing weeks for the fiscal year.
+The Adult Education program year started with big plans to increase the posting-testing weeks for the fiscal year.
 This worked very well and plans are to continue in the post-testing efforts in future years.
 At the time of enrollment, each student has been informed the importance of their education and of their efforts in the AE program.
 If a student enrolls and does not meet the required hours and post-testing and advancement it is very likely that they will put on a waiting list to prevent enrollment until a 6-8 week waiting period has elapsed and they have attended on a regular basis a basic class of lowest level area instruction.
 If they do not commit to their educational goal's they will not be allowed to attend the classes in our program.
 The AE staff expresses the importance of commitment from all AE students at the time of enrollment.
 If they do not commit to their educational goal's they will not be allowed to attend the classes in our program (up to a year).
 The AE staff expresses the importance of commitment from all AE students at the time of enrollment.
 If student cannot commit they are to let us know immediately in order for students to avoid serious consequences.